-Hi and welcome back to Music Nation StudioWise.
 After reviewing some incredible new plugins from Swedish developers Softube I was really keen to look at a few of the oldies to see if they still hold up in today’s studio environments.
-This week, its the Abbey Road Brilliance Pack, a three-piece EQ bundle modelled from original 1960’s EMI hardware.
+This week we’ll take a look at the Abbey Road Brilliance Pack, a three-piece EQ bundle modelled from original 1960s EMI hardware.

-In the early 1960’s, when studio engineers wore white lab coats and studio control rooms look more like Dr Frankenstein’s lab, audio equipment was built to a much higher standard, even over-engineered due to the industry being mostly closed to independent operators, hence no costs spared and no corners cut was the motto.
-Abbey Road Studios were particularly known for the incredibly custom-built EMI/Seimens built equipment that was never meant for mass-production, or in fact, to be moved.
+(Review updated December 2021) In the early 1960s, when studio engineers all wore white lab coats and smoked cigarettes in studio control rooms that looked more like Dr Frankenstein’s lab.
+The audio equipment was built to a much higher industry standard due to it being spec-built for individual studio operators.
+Abbey Road Studios were particularly known for the incredibly custom-built equipment, including classic EMI/Seimens processors that were originally designed for telecommunication and radio broadcasting.

-The early EMI Redd 17, 36 and 51 consoles were the pinnacle of design at the time, fully tube design with unheard off 8 in 4 outs with rudimentary bass and treble controls.
-Funny by today’s standards, but the revolutionary EQ section had only a single frequency, but since it was semi-modular, could be swapped out with a choice of either pop or classical.
+The early EMI Redd 17, 36 and 51 mixing consoles were the pinnacle of design at the time, being fully tube design with rudimentary bass and treble controls.
+The EQ section had only a single frequency, but due to its semi-modular design could be swapped out with a choice of either pop or classical variants.

-Many external devices we made to be inserted permanently to extend the mixer’s capabilities, each given an identifying number.
-The RS127 was the 127th device made, and proved to be very popular for adding brilliance and presence to tracks.
-Since it was difficult, if not impossible, to move these racks to other studios in the facility, special green ‘mobile’ boxes were made with the same internal design.
-The main difference being the internal power transformers which had the happy side-effect of introducing much broader harmonic anomalies and exaggerated the high-end frequency range, which ironically made them more desirable as inserts on the inserts in the main rooms where the original rack units were kept.
+Many external devices were made to be inserted as required like this to extend the mixer’s capabilities, each given a unique identifying number.
+The RS127, for instance, was the 127th device made and proved to be very popular for adding brilliance and presence to tracks.
+Since it was difficult, if not impossible, to move the larger racks to other control rooms within the facility, special green ‘mobile’ boxes were made with the same internal design.
+The main difference was the internal power transformers which had the happy side-effect of introducing much broader harmonic anomalies and exaggerated the high-end frequency range, ironically making them more desirable as inserts in the main rooms where the original rack units were kept.
 The RS127 was made to introduce higher frequency ranges to recordings, the RS135 was designed to add more of the bridging mid-high 8k range that was missing on the Redd consoles.

 The technology of the time relied on huge power transformers to convert very low amplitude audio signals from microphones up to a usable volume level to mix, and they introduced overtones and noise to the signal.
-In the day engineers went to great lengths to remove as much of this as possible, it seems now we’re trying to add as much of this back into our digital recordings as possible.
+In the day, engineers went to great lengths to remove as many of these anomalies as possible, and it seems now we’re trying to add as much of this back into our digital recordings as possible.

-So, history lesson over, let’s get the software installed and cranked up to see if we can recreate some of that 60’s mojo.
-You can wear a white lab coat and light a pipe if you wish to capture the full immersion of an Abbey Road Studios recording session in the 60’s.
+So, the history lesson is over, let’s get the software installed and cranked up to see if we can recreate some of that ’60s mojo.
+You can wear a white lab coat and light a pipe if you wish to capture the full immersion of an Abbey Road Studios recording session in the ’60s.

-In what looks on the surface to be an ultra-minimalistic design, Softube Abbey Road Brilliance Pack is a set of three characteristic EQ filters modelled from the original preserved rack units.
+In what looks on the surface to be an ultra-minimalistic design, Softube Abbey Road Brilliance Pack’s set of three characteristic EQ filters offer a surprisingly flexible set of controls.

 The grey RS127 is the main filter, featuring three fixed frequency bands and stepped boost or cut positions +/-10db.
 Also included is the green RS127 which is the mobile version, featuring the exact same controls, but an extended frequency harmonic range thanks to the modelled transformed input circuitry.
 Finally, the RS135 which is the 8k boost-only device intended to bridge the gap between the Redd console’s set 5k filter and the RS127.

 If this is your first Softube purchase, you’ll need to install Gobbler, a download manager that handles all the iLok activation and setup behind the scenes.
-It’s a bit of a faff to setup for the first time, but after that everything is a breeze to download and setup.
+It’s a bit of a faff to set up for the first time, but after that, everything is a breeze to download.

-Graphically, all three units look great, in a very retro kind of way, capturing that old-school looking bakelite dials and flat painted, utilitarian steel box design.
-Unfortunately, they are very small and can’t be scaled, but the important indicators and text are all sharp and easy to read.
+Graphically, all three units look great, in a very retro kind of way, capturing that old-school-looking bakelite dials and flat-painted utilitarian steel box design.
+Unfortunately, they are very small and can’t be scaled.
+The important indicators and text are fairly sharp and easy to read thankfully.

 Starting with the grey RS127 first, this is a very simple EQ featuring three presence frequencies, 2.7k and 3.5k for presence and 10k for brilliance, with a stepped 10db boost or cut in 2db increments.
-To be honest, on the first run-through I wasn’t sure what all the fuss was about, it sounds ok, it did the job.
-There is a non-linear response curve, so the more you hit it, the more in hones in on the selected frequency.
-However, the 2db incremental boost or cut steps are very subtle, even at full 10db, this is not an aggressive sounding filter.
+There is a non-linear response curve, so the harder you hit it the more it focuses on the selected frequency.
+The 2db incremental boost and cut steps are very subtle, even at full 10db.
+This is certainly not an aggressive-sounding filter.

-Since this is a single band filter, the bell curve has no phasing issues or crosstalk, so you do get a very clear response, but the real magic is not immediately apparent if your ears are digitally attuned like mine are.
+Since this is a single-band filter, the bell curve has no phasing issues or crosstalk, so you do get a very clear response.

-What is vastly different, though, is the added harmonic content, you don’t notice this until you A/B with a digital EQ.
+What is noticeably different, though, is the added harmonic content, you don’t hear this well until you A/B with a digital EQ.
 I can only describe it as a lustre or a luminance underneath the air.
 It’s weird, and unless you know what to listen for, easily missed.
-At full 10db boost the R127 sounds very natural and smooth, but when you swap in a digital EQ you get the same top-end sizzle, but you can easily tell it’s missing the harmonic layer, it’s like the stereo width has been reduced 20% or so.
-It’s not the top end sound, its the creamy layer underneath that adds more width.
+At full 10db boost, the R127 sounds very natural and smooth, but when you swap in a digital EQ you get the same top-end sizzle, but you can easily tell it’s missing the harmonic layer, it’s like the stereo width has been reduced 20% or so.
+It’s not the top-end sound, it’s the creamy layer underneath that adds more width.

 I was tempted to produce a video showing the difference, but since YouTube compresses audio horribly, I think you should just download the free trial and listen for yourself.

 So with newly found awareness, I applied this Reaper/RS127 test to a bunch of source tracks and the difference is quite literally night and day.
-Most impressive I found were instruments with naturally occurring high range frequencies, such as acoustic guitar, cymbals and overheads, orchestral instruments – especially violin, wow.
-Also equally impressive is the plugins ability to boost anywhere up to 10db with zero signs of distortion or harshness.
+Most impressive I found were instruments with naturally occurring high-range frequencies, such as acoustic guitar, cymbals, and orchestral instruments – especially violin, wow.
+Also equally impressive is the plugin’s ability to boost anywhere up to 10db with zero signs of distortion or harshness.

 The EQ is too smooth to accentuate anything needing serious boosting, particularly around the 2.7 and 3.5k range, both of which are my favourite go-to starting points for bringing out an electric guitar from a rock mix, it just doesn’t have the punch.
 But when used purely as a presence boost, amazing.

-Though it might seem odd that two of the devices are essentially the same EQ units, all three can actually work interdependently of each other well.
-For example, sometimes you want more high-end, but you don’t want to risk thinning out the sound too much.
-One unit can cut the low 2.7k range, and the other slightly boost the high 10k – less overall boost with similar results, sort of push and pull style.
+Though it might seem odd that two of the devices are essentially the same EQ units, all three can actually work independently of each other well.
+For example, you may want to cut the upper midrange but you don’t want to risk thinning out the sound too much.
+One unit can cut the low 2.7k range, and the other slightly boosts the high 8k – less overall boost with similar results, sort of push and pull style.

 All three devices can be pretty much used on any track source, bus or master output.
-In the day the green RS127 was often used for mastering purposes, so collectively quite flexible in their application.
+In the 60s the green RS127 was often used for mastering purposes, so collectively quite flexible in its application.